10-run sixth carries Blue Jays past Yankees | Sports-Games

 The Blue Jays (23-18) moved two games ahead of the Yankees (21-20) for second place in the American League East and 4 1/2 games behind the first-place Tampa Bay Rays.
 Luke Voit, Aaron Hicks and Miguel Andujar hit solo home runs for the Yankees, who have lost four straight.

 Yankees starter Jordan Montgomery allowed two runs and six hits in 3 1/3 innings.
 Toronto starter Hyun Jin Ryu allowed five runs and six hits that included three home runs in five innings.
-Sean Reid-Foley (1-0) got the win, allowing one run in one inning.
+Sean Reid-Foley (1-0) got the win, allowing one run in one inning despite walking three.

 Voit hit his 14th homer and Hicks hit his fourth in the first.
 Cavan Biggio doubled to lead off the bottom of the first and scored on a double by Rowdy Tellez, who extended his hitting streak to nine games.

 Travis Shaw led off the second with a double and scored on Santiago Espinal's single.
-Andujar's first home run this season gave New York a 3-2 lead.
+Andujar's first home run this season gave New York a 3-2 lead in the fourth.

 The Yankees scored twice in the fifth.
 DJ LeMahieu hit an infield single to first, Voit singled and Clint Frazier hit a two-run double.
 Reid-Foley walked Hicks with the bases loaded in the top of the sixth, and the Yankees led 6-2.